shashank6613/Personal-Book/README.md

- Lets see if this works *This is Personal book app using servereless architectutre*
+updated envs Lets see if this works *This is Personal book app using servereless architectutre*